-Following the creation of the Action Plan and before the NCORR submits the Action Plan to HUD, NCORR will publish the proposed plan for public comment.
-NCORR will consider potential barriers that may limit or prohibit vulnerable populations or underserved communities and individuals affected by Tropical Storm Fred from providing public comment on the Action Plan.
+NCORR published the proposed plan for public comment and responded to all comments, incorporating feedback into the final Action Plan in October 2022.
+Throughout the process, NCORR considered potential barriers that may have limited or prohibited vulnerable populations or underserved communities and individuals affected by Tropical Storm Fred from providing public comment on the Action Plan.
 HUD's Federal Register notice defines "underserved communities" as those "sharing a particular characteristic, as well as geographic communities, that have been systematically denied a full opportunity to participate in aspects of economic, social, and civic life."